Thunderous: Composition

 The Korean title of the lead single "Thunderous", "Sori-kkun" is inspired by a singer position of pansori of the same name.

 "Thunderous" was written by the group's production team 3Racha (Bang Chan, Changbin, Han), and JYP in-house production team HotSauce, is a hip hop and trap song that includes various elements of Korean traditional music (gugak), brass instruments, and chuimsae.
 The song composed in the key of C♯ major, 172 beats per minute with a running time of 3 minutes and 3 seconds.
 The Korean title "Sori-kkun" has a dual meaning of jansori-kkun (잔소리꾼) means "nagger", and sori-kkun (소리꾼) means "singer" of pansori.
 As generation Z, the song expresses the firm belief that they will not be discouraged and keep to their principles no matter what anyone says.
-According to the interview, Felix, a member of the group said the concept of "Thunderous" can be described as "black and red", and "dokkaebi".
+According to the interview, Felix, a member of the group, described the concept of "Thunderous" as "black and red", and "dokkaebi".
 Bang Chan also said, "The message of the song is that Stray Kids, as sorikkun (singer), will face off against the jansorikkun (naggers), and confidently let loose our sound."